 Using a Digital Audio-Visual Integration Device (DAVID) for PTSD: The DAVID Delight Pro is a portable hand-held AVE device that provides a unique fusion of Audio-Visual Entrainment (AVE) and Cranio-Electro Stimulation (CES) which, used together, could prove to be an effective tool to help manage PTSD symptoms.
 The machine features 25 built-in AVE sessions in its menu.
 These are arranged in five distinct categories: Energise, Meditate, Brain Booster, Sleep and Feeling Better, and there are five selections for each category.
 The built-in AVE sessions have been tested and their contents are based on the most current research findings to ensure the most effective results.
 The sessions on the Delight Pro are supported by research, which you may view be clicking here

 The DAVID Delight Pro also incorporates the option of receiving Cranial Electrotherapy Stimulation (CES), which can be used at the same time as any the 25 built-in AVE sessions, by simply attaching a small clip to each earlobe.
 CES helps to support the positive effects of AVE, specifically when dealing with the symptoms of depression, anxiety and insomnia which are part of the experience of PTSD for many sufferers.
-A paper reviewing the evidence supporting the effectiveness of CES can be viewed here

 The full range of Peak Health Online's DAVID AVE devices may be seen here